Kagebounshin/game-rating-site/README.md

     - When you are done with a game, review the game and it will be for everybody to see at this page.
 Viewing the newest to oldest reviews.
     - The reviews will be stored in mongoDB.
 - Register
-    - A easily understanable register page, centered in the middle of the page.
+    - A easily understandable register page, centered in the middle of the page.
 Come up with a nickname, enter a password, and you are ready to start your backlog.
 - Log In
     - Will have the same estetics as the register page.
     - Just enter your nickname and password and your are good to go.
-Will have simular styling as the register page.
 - Add to Backlog
     - Will have the same estetics as the register page.
     - At this page you will add games to your backlog.